BlackWasp

 Class-Level Scope

-Variables that are defined at the class level become available to any non-static method within the class.
+Variables that are defined at the class level are available to any non-static method within the class.
 In this article the full extent of class scopes is not discussed as the object-oriented programming techniques involved are beyond the scope of a beginner's tutorial.
-These techniques will be discussed in a future tutorial.

 Method-Level Scope

-Variables declared within the main code block of a method are available for use by any other part of the method, including nested code blocks.
-The following example demonstrates this by creating a variable in the method, setting its value and then using it within the nested scope of an 'if' statement's code block.
+Variables declared within a method's code block are available for use by any other part of the method, including nested code blocks.
+The following example demonstrates this by creating a variable in the method, setting its value and then using it within the scope of an 'if' statement.

 static void Main(string[] args)